-NKU is an area leader in providing comprehensive programming and accommodation services to students with disabilities.
+NKU is an area leader in providing comprehensive programming and accommodation to students with disabilities.
 Buildings and campus facilities are strategically located in a close geographical area providing easy accessibility.
 A wide variety of services and programs are available through the Office of Disability Services and these include:

 - Consultation for disability issues for faculty, staff and students

 - Advanced priority registration

-- Interpreter service
+- Accessible classroom seating

-- Extended time/Quiet environment test proctoring
+- Extended time/quiet environment test proctoring

 - Alternative textbooks

-- Optelec, text enlarger

-- Adaptive software such as: Kurzweil 3000, Kurzweil 1000, Dragon Naturally Speaking, ReadPlease and Zoom Text.
+- Assistive technology.

-Students must register with Disability Services, to receive reasonable academic accommodations.
-Contact Disability Services for an intake appointment at (859) 572-6373, disability@nku.edu or stop by the University Center room 101.
-More information can be found at http://disability.nku.edu.
+Students must register with Disability Services in order to receive reasonable academic accommodations.
+For more information contact Disability Services at (859) 572-6373, disability@nku.edu or stop by the University Center room 101 or visit our website at http://disability.nku.edu.